ONLYOFFICE/Kubernetes-Docs-Shards/README.md

 ### 11. Deploy ONLYOFFICE Docs Shards via redis sentinel

-ONLYOFFICE Docs Shards Can work with Redis sentinel, to deploy in this mode please follow the instructions:
+ONLYOFFICE Docs Shards can work with Redis sentinel.
+To deploy in this mode, please follow the instructions below:

 #### 11.1 Deploy Redis sentinel